Applying for a Machinery Loan – 7 Mistakes to Avoid

 You might be surprised to know that the majority of businesses are run on risk and future profits.
 Many businesses run up to six months behind, paying their creditors or accounts well after the work was completed.

 Machinery is expensive.
-It can literally make or break your business budget and be the deciding factor between profitability and bankruptcy.
-Therefore, it makes sense to consider what machinery your business needs, how much of an investment this machinery will be to your business, and finally, what the cost of that machinery will have on your business.
+It can make or break your business’ budget and be the deciding factor between profitability and bankruptcy.
+Therefore, it makes sense to consider what machinery your business needs, how much of an investment the machinery will be to your business, and finally, what tangible and intangible costs the piece of machinery will have on your business.

 2) Avoid inefficiency

-- How is this machinery going to assist your business?
+- How is this machinery going to assist my business?

-- Is it going to increase your efficiency?
+- Is it going to increase my efficiency?

-- How can you utilise the time saved to increase your business?
+- How can my business utilise the time saved to increase profitability?

-This outlay needs to be assessed against profits gained because with any new training you will have to accept a profit loss for at least 3 months.
-Therefore, inefficiency is a massive mistake you want to avoid when purchasing new machinery and a very important factor to weigh up before deciding to invest in machinery
+This outlay needs to be assessed against future profitability because with any new training you will have to accept a potential loss for at least 3 months.
+Therefore, inefficiency is a massive mistake you want to avoid when purchasing new machinery and a very important factor to weigh up before deciding to invest.

 3) Don’t buy without thinking about storage

-Can you store this machinery?
-If you are purchasing trucks do you have space?
-Storage is a huge expense, requirement, and necessity for any kind of machinery.
-Failure to take this into account could result in additional expenses and problems you weren’t aware of later down the line.
+Storage can be a huge expense, requirement, and necessity for any kind of machinery.
+Failure to take this into account can result in additional expenses and problems you weren’t aware of later down the line.

-Do not invest in machinery without knowing where it will be stored.
-It is an obvious thing businesses overlook and then find themselves in trouble because they hadn’t factored in the extra expense associated with storage.
+It’s always best to have a storage solution ready before investing in machinery.
+Storage is something businesses tend to overlook and then find themselves in trouble later because they hadn’t factored in the extra expense associated with storage.